henningninneh/site/content/home/resources.md

 The EU's Official Staff Directories from 1994 until 2024 are {{< icon name="download" pack="fas" >}}[mirrored here as a single zip archive](https://lo.co.at/eu_od.zip) for easier access.

-All votes cast by the EU Member States in the Council of the EU (Council of Ministers) between December 2009 and March 11 2025 available {{< icon name="download" pack="fas" >}}[for download on the OSF](https://osf.io/4vn3x/).
+All votes cast by the EU Member States in the Council of the EU (Council of Ministers) between 22 December 2009 and 18 February 2025 available {{< icon name="download" pack="fas" >}}[for download on the OSF](https://osf.io/4vn3x/).